dbs700/dbs700.github.io/content/post/2020-05-06-how-to-get-insights-from-a-security-point-of-view-using-r.md

 ---
-title: Checking websites for hidden artifacts from a cybersecurity point of view using R, with packages developed by top influencers in IT security
+title: Checking websites for hidden artifacts using R, with packages developed by top influencers in IT security
 authors:
 - Hugo Authors
 date: '2020-05-06'